Easterseals Serving Chicagoland & Rockford

 Send resume to:

-The behavior analyst acts as the primary case manager for all client behavior treatment plans in the Chicago and Tinley Park Adult Program.
+The behavior analyst acts as the primary case manager for all student behavior treatment plans.

 - Adhere to all mandated reporter and OIG guidelines at all times.